 People of the opposite sex from him or her.

 People of both sexes.

+The Council recognises sexual orientation as a protected characteristic under section 12 of the Equality Act 2010.
+Sexual orientation includes orientation towards persons of the same sex, persons of the opposite sex, or persons of either sex.
+The Council will not unlawfully discriminate on grounds of sexual orientation.

 Marriage & Civil Partnership

 Section 8 of the 2010 Act affords protection to people who have or share the characteristics of being married or being a civil partner.
 By contrast, a person who is engaged, a divorcee or a person whose civil partnership has been dissolved are not protected under the 2010 Act.

+The Council recognises marriage and civil partnership as a protected characteristic under section 8 of the Equality Act 2010.
+The Council will not unlawfully discriminate against a person because they are married or a civil partner.
+The Council recognises that the protection relating to marriage and civil partnership applies in the circumstances specified by the Equality Act 2010.

 Pregnancy & Maternity

-S17 of the Act deals with the treatment of pregnant people in non-work situations and covers the period of her actual pregnancy and for the ensuing period of 26 weeks commencing on the day of delivery.
-Notwithstanding other employment provisions which attach to pregnancy and maternity vis a vis leave etc, S18 confirms that a person discriminates against a woman if, in the protected period as identified above, he/she treats her unfavourably because of

-The pregnancy

-Illness suffered as a result

-The exercising of her rights to compulsory, ordinary or additional maternity leave.
+Pregnancy and maternity are protected under the Equality Act 2010.
+The Act provides specific protection against unlawful discrimination relating to pregnancy and maternity in employment and in the provision of services and exercise of public functions.
+The Council will not unlawfully discriminate against a person because of pregnancy or maternity and will make reasonable arrangements where required to ensure that its services and activities can be accessed fairly.

 Public Sector Equality Duty

-Section 149 of the 2010 Act, which came into force on 5 April 2011, imposes on public authorities (which as specified in Schedule 19 includes principal authorities, parish councils and parish meetings without a separate parish council and, in Wales, community councils) in the exercise of their functions, a duty to take into account:
+Section 149 of the 2010 Act, which came into force on 5 April 2011, imposes on public authorities (which as specified in Schedule 19 includes principal authorities, parish councils and parish meetings without a separate parish council and, in Wales, community councils) in the exercise of their functions, a duty to have due regard to:

 The need to eliminate discrimination and harassment, victimisation and any other conduct that is prohibited by or under the Act;